adam-funk/pi-temperature/README.md

 intended for use from cron.

-The syslog entry has `OK` or `ALERT` according as the CPU temperature is below or above the specified alert temperature; this allows for logcheck filtering and ease of grepping.
+The syslog entry has `OK` or `ALERT` according as the CPU temperature is below or above the specified alert temperature; this makes it easier to grep the syslog and filter logcheck output.

 ## Required JSON config file